The Grand Burstin Hotel

-The Grand Burstin Hotel is a hotel located at Folkestone Harbour in the seaside town of Folkestone.
+The Grand Burstin Hotel is located at Folkestone Harbour in the seaside town of Folkestone, England.
 The hotel was almost completely rebuilt in the 1970s after the new owner, Motyl Burstin, (Note: Publications spell Burstin's first name as "Motyl", whilst newspapers from the period spell his first name as "Motel".) purchased the site of the previous Royal Pavilion Hotel in 1955.

-Dating to the mid-nineteenth century, the Royal Pavilion Hotel designed by Sir William Cubitt, was built on the site of the older Pavilion Hotel and opened to the public in 1845 as the Pavilion Hotel.
+Dating to the mid-nineteenth century, the Royal Pavilion Hotel designed by Sir William Cubitt was built on the site of an older hotel of the same name, opening to the public in 1845.
 The establishment was visited by historic figures such as Charles Dickens and received its "Royal" title after a rumoured visitation from Queen Victoria during 1855.
-After being taken over by the Royal Navy during World War II for use as HMS Allenby, Royal Pavilion fell into disrepair and in 1955 was purchased by a new owner, with redevelopment plans outlined.
+After being taken over by the Royal Navy during World War II for use as HMS Allenby, Royal Pavilion fell into disrepair and in 1955 was purchased by a new owner.
 Building of the Grand Burstin, then known as Hotel Burstin, occurred throughout the 1970s, with it opening to the public in 1975.
-Demolition of the Royal Pavilion completed in 1982, with the Burstin then extended, leaving the south wing and back entrance of the Royal Pavilion to be connected to the new building.
+Demolition of the Royal Pavilion concluded in 1982, with the Burstin then extended, leaving the south wing and back entrance of the Royal Pavilion to be connected to the new building.

 Since the Britannia Hotels takeover in 2004, the hotel has received widespread criticism for poor standards relating to health and safety, maintenance, cleanliness and use as an emergency shelter for migrants.
-The building has been used as a filming location for both the 2022 Disney+ miniseries Pistol and the 2023 film Who Is Erin Carter?.
+The building has been used as a filming location for both the 2022 Disney+ miniseries Pistol and the 2023 film Who Is Erin Carter?

+On the morning of 19 September 2026, the hotel was seriously damaged by a fire, suspected of being arson.

 Site

-The Grand Burstin Hotel is located at Marine Parade in the seaside town of Folkestone.
-The building sits on the site of the previous Royal Pavilion Hotel, which was established in the 1840s.
+The Grand Burstin Hotel was located at Marine Parade in the seaside town of Folkestone.
+The building sat on the site of the previous Royal Pavilion Hotel, which was established in the 1840s.
 The hotel and land were purchased in the 1950s by Polish tycoon Mr. Motyl Burstin.
-The Grand Burstin Hotel began construction in 1974 and opened as Hotel Burstin in 1975 sitting on land facing the harbour.
-The building is approximately 200 feet high and is 14 stories tall.
+The Grand Burstin Hotel underwent construction in 1974 and opened as Hotel Burstin in 1975 sitting on land facing the harbour.
+The building was approximately 200 feet high and was 14 stories tall.
 After falling into disrepair by 1979, plans were made to demolish the Royal Pavilion.
-It was subsequently demolished between 1981 and 1982, though the south wing and back entrance remained.
+(Note: South Kent Gazette 22 August 1979 Local News.
+Accessed: 3 October 2025) It was subsequently demolished between 1981 and 1982, though the south wing and back entrance remained.
 Planning application drawings display the Grand Burstin hotel as having a front elevation of approximately 11 m facing toward Harbour Approach Road.